Moamen2000-alt/Data_Analytics_Project/README.md

 **Description**: Natural Language Processing (NLP) is applied to the `NAME` and `house_rules` columns to extract meaningful information from the text data.
 The following steps are performed:

 1. **Text Preprocessing**:
-   - **Combining Text Columns**: The `NAME` and `house_rules` columns are combined into a single text column to consolidate the information.
+   - **Text Columns**: The `NAME` and `house_rules` columns are divided between X_train and X_test before applying Tokenization to prevent data leakage.
-   - **Tokenization**: The combined text is tokenized, which involves breaking down the text into individual words or tokens.
+   - **Tokenization**: The text is tokenized, which involves breaking down the text into individual words or tokens.
 This step is essential for converting text into a format that can be further processed.
    - **Padding**: After tokenization, the sequences of tokens are padded to ensure they all have the same length.
 Padding is necessary because machine learning models require input data of uniform dimensions.

 ## Encoding Categorical Data
-**Description**: Categorical data is encoded into numerical format using `OneHotEncoder`.
+**Description**: Categorical data is encoded into a numerical format using `OneHotEncoder`.
 This encoding process is necessary because machine learning algorithms typically require numerical input.
 The following steps are performed:

-1. **Identifying Categorical Columns**: Columns containing categorical data, such as `host_identity_verified`, `neighbourhood_group`, `neighbourhood`, and `room_type`, are identified for encoding.
+1. **Identifying Categorical Columns**: Columns containing categorical data, such as 'host_identity_verified', 'neighborhood group', 'neighborhood', 'instant_bookable', 'cancellation_policy', and 'room type', are identified for encoding.
 2. **Applying OneHotEncoder on X_train and x_text separate to avoid data leakage**
 3. **Applying OneHotEncoder**: The identified categorical columns are transformed into a series of binary columns using `OneHotEncoder`.
 This process converts each category into a binary vector, making the data suitable for machine learning models.
 4. **Integrating Encoded Data**: The encoded categorical data is then integrated back into the original dataset, ensuring that the dataset contains both the original numerical features and the newly created binary features from the categorical data.

-## Relationship Between Strict House Rules and Listing Prices
+## Q1) Relationship Between Strict House Rules and Listing Prices

 **Objective**: To analyze the relationship between the sentiment of house rules and the listing prices.
 The sentiment of house rules is assessed using TextBlob to derive a sentiment polarity score, which is then used as a feature in a regression model to predict listing prices.